reduxjs/redux/docs/advanced/AsyncActions.md

 );
 ```

-The nice thing about thunks it they can dispatch results of each other:
+The nice thing about thunks is that they can dispatch results of each other:

 #### `actions.js`